Sticky core inflation supports case for rates hike

 The legendary, multiple Grammy Award-winning singer died after a long illness in Switzerland

-SA’s headline inflation slowed more than expected in April but core prices remained sticky, leaving the door open for another 50-basis point hike in interest rates on Thursday after the Reserve Bank’s monetary policy committee (MPC).
+SA’s headline inflation slowed more than expected in April but core prices remained sticky, leaving the door open for another 50 basis point hike in interest rates when the Reserve Bank ends its monetary policy committee (MPC) meeting on Thursday.

-The Bank, which began the tightening cycle in November 2021, has been looking for signs that its actions since the tightening cycle began in 2021 are affecting inflation, but a recent blowout in the rand-dollar exchange rate raised worries about its impact on prices of imported goods such as fuel. ..
+The Bank, which began the tightening cycle in November 2021, has been looking for signs that its actions are having an impact on inflation.
+But a recent blowout in the rand-dollar exchange rate raised worries about its impact on prices of imported goods such as fuel...

 A subscription helps you enjoy the best of our business content every day along with benefits such as articles from our international business news partners; ProfileData financial data; and digital access to the Sunday Times and TimesLive Premium.